 The Boys & Girls Club of El Dorado is proud of Teagan and appreciative of the advocacy and leadership she exudes through the Club and the community.

-CLICK THE BUTTON BELOW TO REGISTER YOUR CHILD FOR ONE OF OUR CLUB CAMPUSES (EL DORADO, SMACKOVER-NORPHLET, OR STRONG-HUTTIG 21st CCLC).
+CLICK THE BUTTON BELOW TO REGISTER YOUR CHILD FOR ONE OF OUR SUMMER CAMPS (EL DORADO, SMACKOVER-NORPHLET, OR STRONG-HUTTIG 21st CCLC).

 The Boys & Girls Club of El Dorado, partnered with El Dorado School District, intends to apply to become a 21st Century Community Learning Center.
 Through this application, we are confident that we will be able to better serve our Club members by providing them with the services and resources necessary to build great futures!